Jakob-98/Telling-stories-with-data-vizualisations-in-Tableau/final.md

 Visualizations I showed to my interviewees:
 [imgur link](https://imgur.com/a/bXjOHad)

-Story:
-'''
+The rough story I told my interviewees:
 Today were going to look at 3 different way data and their interpreted stories do not allign; lets start with a question;

-PART 1)
+(PART 1 of story)
 Highly intelligent women tend to mary men who are less intelligent than they are.

 why?

 Daniel kahneman, nobel prize winner in economics claims this not to be a causal relationship but one of pure statistics.
 Lets take a look at why this might be.

 Youre at a bar, and youre an exceptionally smart individual.
 You are a statistical outlier.
 You see someone else at the bar who looks interesting.
 At this moment you're not comparing your IQ's, you just want to have good fun.
 Here regression to the mean comes to play; you're an outlier, the chances he is a higher outlier is lower than.
-This is a biased approach to this 'problem'
+This is a biased approach to this 'problem'.
+Here I showcase and explain the statistics)

-PART 2)
+(PART 2 of story)
 As we have seen, we sometimes try to create a story before thinking about or data statistics, and this can be dangerous as we have just seen.
 But what if we take a look where statistics create the story which is wrong?

-PART 3)

-Stories can be wrong.
-Statistics can be wrong.
-Keep thinking critically.
-If youre interested in more of this read kahnemans book.
-'''
+(Here I showcase and the statistics regarding the Berkely case)